1nhp/IWPN-Python-Script/release/README.md

 - Make version for Windows
 - Make version For Android (someday not soon!)
 - Try to adopt for Linux basis usage
-- Be able to play sounds on different speaker e.g laptop speaker while it doesnt play on the headphones
+- Be able to play sounds on different speaker e.g laptop speaker while it doesnt play on the headphoness